-Questions to Ask Recommended Criteria What is the communication like between building and tenant?
-Does the building have a dedicated point(s)-of-contact to assist with building system, performance, and sustainability-related questions/efforts? • The owner has a dedicated and accessible point(s)- of-contact for building system, performance, and sustainability-related questions/information.
-Does the building have guidance or resources to support high-performance tenant fit-outs? • The owner has high-performance fit-out guidance and supports tenant's efforts to optimize the performance of their leased space - through energy and emission reduction measures - prior to move in. • Does the building have a tenant engagement program or strategy, including owner-tenant aligned Operations & Maintenance (O&M) plans, regular O&M coordination meetings with a dedicated point person or team?
-The owner has an engagement program, including owner-tenant aligned Operations &amp; Maintenance (O&amp;M) plans and regular O&amp;M coordination meetings to review performance.
-How much collaboration and support is given to the tenant for managing systems and monitoring performance? • The owner offers an energy management "program or strategy," providing tenants the tools to identify inefficiency within the bounds of their control and make improvements over time.
-Does the building offer a platform or strategy for communications with the owner and other tenants that allows for knowledge sharing? • The owner encourages open communication and provides a platform that facilitates the sharing of best O&M practices and highlights tenant success with regards to energy efficiency, emissions reduction, and sustainability efforts.
-What additional sustainability attributes does the building have?
-What sustainability-focused policies or resources does the owner offer? • The building has additional sustainability-focused features such as sustainable operating policies, recycling, composting, and waste management programs, water conservation strategies, indoor air quality monitoring, use of green cleaning products, green roofs, bicycle storage, etc.
+- The owner has a dedicated and accessible point(s)of-contact for building system, performance, and sustainability-related questions/information. - The owner has high-performance fit-out guidance and supports tenant's efforts to optimize the performance of their leased space - through energy and emission reduction measures - prior to move in. - The owner has an engagement program, including owner-tenant aligned Operations & Maintenance (O&M) plans and regular O&M coordination meetings to review performance. - The owner offers an energy management "program or strategy," providing tenants the tools to identify inefficiency within the bounds of their control and make improvements over time. - The owner encourages open communication and provides a platform that facilitates the sharing of best O&M practices and highlights tenant success with regards to energy efficiency, emissions reduction, and sustainability efforts. - The building has additional sustainability-focused features such as sustainable operating policies, recycling, composting, and waste management programs, water conservation strategies, indoor air quality monitoring, use of green cleaning products, green roofs, bicycle storage, etc.